Skip to main contentSkip to footer content

 Student Role:

-After the student has been offered an internship, he or she submits an online application to the sponsoring school providing the internship start and end dates as well as the organization’s name and complete physical address.
-The student also needs to provide the job title and a detailed job description.
-This process is facilitated by the student’s International Student Program.
+After the student has the offer letter from the employer, the student is responsible for submitting the required documents to the International Student Program office for processing.
 In accordance with U.S. immigration regulations, students who engage in part-time or full-time CPT must still be full-time students during the academic year.
 They do not need to be enrolled full-time during official vacation periods (such as summer).

 Cost and Processing Time: